viking-frank/neurocats.github.io/_posts/2017-08-14-tensorflow-mlp.md

 ... you can see that the internal representation of the None is a `?`.

-To emphasize the computation graph representation of a calculation in the following I will create our layers in a loop.
-Our network is relatively small we could also do it by hand.
-However this can be as huge as you want it to be
+To emphasize the computation graph representation of a calculation in the following I will create the layers in a loop.
+The considered network is relatively small we could also create it by hand.
+However this can be as huge as you want it to be.

 ```python
 # think about the dimensions of your neural net (trial & error)